hydralang/humboldt-doc/source/support.rst

    **MUST** be generated with the most recent available information for the :abbr:`RTT (Round-Trip Time)` of all links.

+Receiving nodes cache a link state protocol frame for forwarding table generation and for forwarding to newly linked nodes.
+This cached frame **MUST** be preserved for up to 3 times the :ref:`ls-regen` timer value, after which it **MUST** be discarded.
+Newly received link state protocol frames from the same node replace the old cached frame and restart the cache timeout.
+Finally, cached link state protocol frames **MUST** be discarded if there are no longer any visible routes to the originating node.
+These rules help ensure that a disconnected node, or one which has ceased to function properly, is removed from the routing algorithm.

 .. _node-disconnect-proto:

 Node Disconnection Protocol